 If you’re behind on your savings, you may be tempted to work past the age of 65.
 By working longer, you give yourself a few more years to contribute to your retirement accounts.
 You also eliminate a few years of retirement that you would’ve had to fund with distributions from your savings.
 And the decision to delay retirement may allow you to hold off on filing for Social Security, which could increase your benefit.
 Pushing back your retirement date may seem like the right solution to cover your savings gap.

 Unfortunately, even if you plan on delaying your retirement, the decision may not be up to you.
-A study from the Employee Benefit Research Institute found that 46 percent of retirees were forced to leave their career earlier than they had planned.2

 The truth is that forced early retirement does happen, and it can have a significant impact on your financial stability.
 There are many reasons why you may not be able to delay retirement.
 Below are a few of the most common.
 If you haven’t created contingency plans for these challenges, you may find that the decision of when to retire isn’t yours to make.

 As you get older, it’s reasonable to assume that you may become more vulnerable to health issues.
-In fact, health challenges are often a primary reason why workers leave their career earlier than they’d anticipated.
+In fact, health challenges are often a primary reason why workers leave their careers earlier than they’d anticipated.